noun U.S. History. (in the ex-Confederate states)

-any code or body of laws that limited the rights of former slaves after the Civil War but before the abolition of slavery
+any code of law that defined and especially limited the rights of former slaves after the Civil War.

 local or state legal restrictions on black persons, free or slave; attested by 1840, American English, though the thing itself is much older.